ruixiao24/ruixiao24.github.io/_pages/about.md

 # About me

-I'm a second year graduate student in Computer Science at Zhejiang University under the supervision of [Prof. Jinsong Han](https://person.zju.edu.cn/en/hanjinsong).
+I'm a third year graduate student in Computer Science at Zhejiang University under the supervision of [Prof. Jinsong Han](https://person.zju.edu.cn/en/hanjinsong).
 My research interests revolve around wireless sensing and cyber-physical security.

 From 2020/1 to 2020/6, I was an undergraduate research assistant in SENSG Lab, led by [Dr. Jun Han](http://www.junhan.org/), at National University of Singapore.
 I received my B.S. in Physics at Zhejiang University in 2020.